leglorious/jmxtranswiki/TCollectorUDPWriter.md

 ## TCollectorUDPWriter

 Metrics are written to OpenTSDB via tcollector, over UDP, with this writer.
-Advantages over directly connecting to OpenTSDB include caching of metrics in case OpenTSDB is down, removal of redundant data points, and compression.
+Advantages over directly connecting to OpenTSDB include buffering of metrics in case OpenTSDB is down and deduplication of redundant data points.
 Please refer to the OpenTSDB documentation for more details.